rmarable/Ec2InstanceMaker/INSTALL.md

 $ cd ~
 ```

-* You are now ready to build instances.
-Please consult README.md for more
+* You are now ready to build EC2 instances.
+Please consult README.md and
-detailed information on leveraging the scripts in this toolkit.
+USE-CASES-TESTED.md for more detailed information on leveraging the scripts
+in this toolkit.

 ## Creating an Installation Environment on Linux (local or EC2)